-You do not want to override the beams of the headlights.
-This happens when your total stopping distance exceeds the distance your light beams show.
+You do not want to override the headlight.
+This happens when your total stopping distance exceeds the distance your light beam shows.
 Keep in mind hazards can enter your path from the sides.
 Slow down so you are able to stop in the distance you can see.